 - helping students develop a sense of self-worth and social responsibility

-Sixth grade students draw connections between social studies and literature in the interdisciplinary Humanities course.
+Sixth grade students draw connections between social studies and literature in their coursework.
 They go on to study the foundations of democracy and early American History in seventh grade before modern American history in eighth grade.
 Throughout Middle School, coursework helps children learn to empathize with others through challenge-based learning and project-based learning.